micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-31-rashi_en.md

 ### passuk 26
 <b>Take.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Like “remember,” “keep,” “going.”
-<b>On the side of the ark of Adonoy’s . . . covenant.</b> There is a difference of opinion here among the sages of Yisroel, in tractate Bava Basra.
+<b>On the side of the ark of Hachem’s . . . covenant.</b> There is a difference of opinion here among the sages of Yisroel, in tractate Bava Basra.
 Some of them say, there was a shelf which extended outside the ark, and it was placed there.
 Others say, it was placed alongside the tablets, inside the ark.

 ### passuk 27